Have you ever wondered how a podcast episode actually gets from your computer to your listeners?

 - When the episode is published, your podcast audio host will create a new file entry in your RSS feed.
 And since you’ve previously submitted your podcast to all of the listening apps – a one-time task – now your new episodes will appear automatically any time your RSS feed changes.

-And no matter which podcast host you choose, your RSS feed URL will look similar, with the podcast hosting service in the URL, your podcast’s name, and either the word ‘feed’ or ‘RSS.’
+No matter which podcast host you choose, your RSS feed URL will look similar, with the podcast hosting service in the URL, your podcast’s name, and either the word ‘feed’ or ‘RSS.’

 Melissa Guller is the founder of Wit & Wire, where we help everyday experts become profitable course creators.
 She previously worked full-time for Ramit Sethi, Teachable, and General Assembly.
 Today, she shares simplified tech tutorials and modern marketing strategies through our blog, YouTube, and Wit & Wire Weekly newsletter